xdobry/c64-basic-langium-vsc/README.md

 # Setup and install

 You need [node.js](https://nodejs.org/)
-Change to the project directory and use npm or pnpm from command prompt
+Change to the project directory and use npm from command prompt

     npm install
     npm run langium:generate